Automattic/newspack-ghostcms-migrator/README.md

 ## Features

-### Posts
+### Posts and Content

 Migrates public, published posts that contain body content and a title.
 Already imported posts will be skipped, along with posts that have a matching title on the same date or a slug match.
 Optional migration argument allows migrating only posts after a given date.
+Excerpts are migrated.

+### Images

+Featured images are fetched from the current Ghost website.
+Alt and captions are added too.

 ### Authors

-asdfasdf
+Post authors are imported.
+Authors must have a visibility of public.
+If the imported author's user_login matches an existing wordpress user with role ('Administrator', 'Editor', 'Author', 'Contributor' ) then wp user will be used.
+Otherwise a Co-Authors Plus Guest Author will be created.